andropar/conwell_replication/RESULTS.md

 ## Recreating From Raw Evaluation Shards

-The raw evaluation shards are not stored in Git when they are large parquet/HDF5 intermediates.
+Large parquet/HDF5 intermediates are not committed.
 To regenerate plots from a completed local evaluation directory, use the package commands in `README.md` or the helper scripts in `scripts/`.
-The top-level `figures/` and `reports/` CSVs are the shareable replotting snapshot.
+The committed `figures/` and `reports/` CSVs are the replotting tables included with this repository.